-With the thrill that comes with an accepted offer and a "yes" from the lender, some homebuyers make the mistake of taking their enthusiasm straight to the mall or furniture store.
-There still remain a few major hurdles to jump before your loan closes.
-Below you'll find a list of actions to avoid during this critical time of your home purchase.
+With the thrill that comes with an accepted offer and a "yes" from the lender, some homebuyers make the mistake of carrying their enthusiasm straight to the mall or appliance store.
+Until your loan closes, there still remain some hurdles to jump.
+Below you'll find a list of things to stay away from during this critical time of your home purchase.

-Don't look for a new career.
+Don't go on a career search.
 Your recent work history should show stability.
-Finding a new job (especially one with a bump in salary) may not change your ability to qualify for your mortgage.
-But for some people, switching jobs during the mortgage application process may bring concern and stymie your application.
+Getting a new job before you start the application process for a mortgage loan may not affect your approval at all.
+But for some people, changing jobs during the mortgage approval process may raise concern and affect your application.